apendle1/MilestoneML5/README.md

 #### Our goal is to create a program in java that works as a simple virtual machine.
 It will be capable of performing basicML programs.
 The purpose of this program is to teach students CS principles.

-#### The program has five classes:  WordGui, AppController, MachineTabcontroller MLApplication, Machine, and Memory.
-WordGui and MLapplication work together to create the GUI.
+#### The program has seven classes:  WordGui, AppController, MachineTabcontroller, MachineFileGui, MLApplication, Machine, and Memory.
+WordGui, Machine Gui and MLapplication work together to create the GUI.
 The AppController and MachineTabController bridges the gap between machine and the GUI, so that all the buttons work and the information displays.
 The two functions in Machine that pull everything together are Parse and Run.
 Parse organizes the file into a readable format for the run function.
 Run goes through each basicML command and calls a use case depending on the contents of the command.

 ## How to Run Our Program on your Computer:
 1. check that you have java installed